 Airmail’s shot up the paid apps list on the App Store, and for good reason.
 It’s the most configurable email app on the Mac today, with themes that’ll fit every style, and the OS X Mavericks features you’d expect today like interactive notifications.

 And, thanks to the generosity of their team, we’ve got 50 copies to giveaway today.
 As normal, leave a comment below to enter, then share the post on your favorite social networks and leave a second comment to get an extra entry.
 But hurry: we’re closing the giveaway at midnight EST Monday, December 2!

 Envato staff or those who have written more than two articles or tutorials for AppStorm are ineligible to enter.

-We’d like to say a special Thank you! to our weekly sponsors from March for sponsoring our site and for the great apps they make.
+We’d like to say a special Thank you! to our weekly sponsors from November for sponsoring our site and for the great apps they make.
 If you would like to feature your app on our site with an advertisement, be sure to check out our available slots on BuySellAds or register for a weekly sponsorship for your app.

 If you haven’t already checked out our the great apps that sponsored our site last month, be sure to check them out now!

 Reflector turns your Mac into an AirPlay receiver so you can mirror your iPhone or iPad on your Mac’s screen.
 You can stream videos and audio to a Mac, use your iMac’s large screen (or a Mac connected to a projector) to wirelessly stream a presentation from Keynote or other presentation apps, or just demo your new apps to your investors in the boardroom on the big screen, complete with the real look of the iOS devices they’ll run on.
 You can even mirror multiple devices at the same time to show off multiple apps, or differences between two versions.
 And if your company happens to run on PCs, you’re still in luck: there’s Reflector for PC as well that’ll give you the same great features.